Accenture/mercury/README.md

 };

 PubSub ps = PubSub.getInstance();
-ps.waitForProvider(10); // if you run this code in MainApp before the pub/sub service is started
+/*
+ * Pub/sub service starts asynchronously.
+ * If your runs pub/sub code before the container is completely initialized,
+ * you may want to "waitForProvider" for a few seconds.
+ */
+ps.waitForProvider(10);

-ps.createTopic("some.kafka.topic"); // this ensures the topic is ready
+// this creates a topic with one partition ps.createTopic("some.kafka.topic", 1);

-ps.subscribe("some.kafka.topic", myFunction, "client-101", "group-101");
+// this subscribe the topic with your function ps.subscribe("some.kafka.topic", myFunction, "client-101", "group-101");

-ps.publish("some.kafka.topic", null, "my test message");
+// this publishes an event to the topic ps.publish("some.kafka.topic", null, "my test message");
 ```